 Every – and we mean every – skiing region has at least five rental shops in the area.
 If you want to come prepared, we recommend looking up a rental shop in the town you are staying in.
 However, if you don’t want to schlepp the gear all the way to the mountain – every resort offers ski and snowboard, snowshoe as well as cross-country skiing equipment for rent.

 And finally, to the east of Switzerland, we go.

 This massive resort in the East of Switzerland offers endless skiing, snowboarding and fun in the snow.
 Well-maintained slopes lead you all the way down into the magical valleys of Flims, Laax and Falera.

-Fun park fans will find their thrill in Laax’s four snow parks, the half pipe and on freeride bases.
-Snowboarders and skiers that prefer a more leisurely pace get to choose from over 224 kilometers of slopes.
+Fun park fans will find their thrill in Laax’s four snow parks, the half-pipe and on freeride bases.
+Snowboarders and skiers who prefer a more leisurely pace get to choose from over 224 kilometers of slopes.

 Even cross-country skiers and sledding lovers will get their share of winter fun.
 Laax is a very affordable resort to visit – even though it is fairly popular and huge.
 You can get a day ticket starting at CHF 49.00!

 Laax offers loads of slopes for beginners, advanced skiers and pros alike, so everybody gets the skiing adventure they are looking for.
 With a magical view over the mountains of Graubünden from the peak of ‘Vorab’ Glacier, there’s almost no place else that is as breathtaking.

 Of course, there is plenty of Après Ski places around in the valley.
 Swiss people love to dance, sing and have a drink after riding all day – and you should not miss out on that experience during your stay.